The Confident Eater

 – There are frequently expectations placed on the evening meal that do not happen earlier in the day.

-Before writing, I had a quick look on Google to see if there was something I’d missed.
+FYI, before putting this article together I had a quick look on Google to see if there was anything I’d missed.
 As usual I veered between laughing and slapping my head in despair.
-The recipes ‘every picky eater will eat’ are always amusing.
+The recipes labelled ones ‘every picky eater will eat’ are always amusing.
+As usual I veered between laughing and slapping my head in despair.
+The recipes labelled ones ‘every picky eater will eat’ are always amusing.

 Dinner ideas for very fussy eaters, Judith Yeabsley|Fussy Eating NZ, lasagne #dinnerideasforveryfussyeaters, #dinnersforfussyeaters, #dinnersforforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

-Almost all of them are integrated dishes for a start (groan, eyeroll).
-Mixed foods are the hardest thing to eat and yet almost every ‘fussy eater’ meal is a combination of foods.
+For starters, almost all of them are integrated dishes (groan, eye-roll).
+Mixed foods are the hardest thing to eat (for any child, not just selective eaters) and yet almost every ‘fussy eater’ meal is a combination of foods.
 Many too, have sauces and multiple textures, again a real challenge for picky eaters.

 This is not to say that your fussy eater, even if they are on the extreme end of picky, can’t learn to eat integrated foods.
 They absolutely can!
 But it does take time.
 It is a process and a valuable one to start right now.
 But are they going to manage the casseroles right off the bat?
 No.

-My advice is to start with foods they enjoy, however basic.
-If we see something at the table we like, we are far more likely to come to the table happily and then stay there.
+start with foods they enjoy, however basic.
+It is more likely they come to the table happily and then stay if there is a food there they enjoy.

-If there is nothing we want to eat at the table, we start off feeling unhappy about eating and that usually only makes the whole meal go downhill.
-Whereas, if we are sitting enjoying ourselves, it is far easier to be brave and taste something new.
+If there is nothing your child enjoys eating at the table, they are likely to start off feeling unhappy about eating which can make the whole meal go downhill.
+Whereas, if your child is sitting enjoying themselves, it is far easier to be brave and taste something new.

-One of my biggest mantras is “dinner is not the place to teach someone to eat”.
-If we change our goal from pushing our child to have the broccoli or the pasta with sauce and instead focus on making sure they are comfortable and eat enough to fill the tummy, it works far better long term.
+Dinner is however, not usually the best place to teach someone to eat.
+Plus, if you change your goal from pushing your child to have the broccoli or the pasta with sauce and instead, focus on making sure they are comfortable and eat enough to fill the tummy, it works far better long term.

 Dinner ideas for very fussy eaters – carbs